swup/docs/src/docs/lifecycle/context.md

 ## Use cases

-What can we do by manipulating the context object?
+What can we do by manipulating the visit object?
 A few examples are listed below.

 Note that the most convenient place to hook into is on `visit:start` — all the information about the current visit is already there, but no requests or animations have started yet.